 Instructions:

-Step 1: Inform team members in advance that you will be preparing karaoke song.
+Step 1: Inform team members in advance that you will be preparing a karaoke song.
 Step 2: During the Zoom call, each participant performs their chosen song in their turn.
 Step 3: Encourage others to join in on the singing or offer moral support.
-Step 4: Maintain light and happy mood by applauding each performance regardless of voice ability.
+Step 4: Maintain a light and happy mood by applauding each performance regardless of voice ability.

 11. Virtual Escape Room